Quackenbush Law Firm Experienced Divorce Legal Counsel

 Mediation is especially effective in divorces where property division is the only issue.
 If you and your spouse are still communicating, talk about possibly hiring a “collaborative” family attorney who will agree to dual representation and early mediation.
 This relatively new concept works well in divorces where couples are not disputing custody and property division is the only issue.
 Ask your “family” lawyer if he/she has experience in “collaborative” family law cases.
 If not, ask for a referral.
 Remember, it’s your case!
 Your life!
 Your future!
-Do NOT let some greedy lawyer gobble up your family’s assets fighting issues which he/she creates and perpetuates.
+Do NOT let some greedy lawyer gobble up your family’s assets fighting issues that he/she creates and perpetuates.
 Your objective should always be getting the divorce over quickly without being screwed by the lawyers.

-TIP #9: Don’t let your “family” lawyer drag-out the final settlement hearing.
+TIP #9: Don’t let your “family” lawyer drag out the final settlement hearing.

 Many times, after a case settles at mediation and the client believes the financial bleeding has finally stopped, crooked “family” lawyers drag out the final resolution for months.
-I know a person who was charged an additional $10,000.00 for nothing less than lawyer fiddle fucking around after the case settled at mediation.
+I know a person who was charged an additional $10,000.00 for nothing less than a lawyer fiddle fucking around after the case settled at mediation.
 This is how the scam works.

 You settle at mediation with a signed Mediation Settlement Agreement.
 Then, your lawyer drafts a completely incomprehensible and convoluted Final Decree of Divorce that isn’t even close to the terms of the MSA.
 He sends this to your spouse’s crooked lawyer and, of course, your spouse’s crooked lawyer sends an equally incomprehensible and convoluted version of their Final Decree of Divorce to your lawyer.

 Each version arrives and the crooks then email and call each other 20-30 times haggling over terms of each draft of the Final Decree.
-Two, three, maybe four months pass as each crook comes up with excuses for not setting the case for final hearing.
+Two, three, maybe four months pass as each crook comes up with excuses for not setting the case for the final hearing.
 The ostensible excuse will be that they are still working out the very complex terms of the MSA.
 Bullshit!
 If drafted properly, the MSA has all of the terms.
-99.999% of the Final Decree of Divorce is boilerplate language required by statute.
+99.999% of the Final Decree of Divorce is the boilerplate language required by statute.